Skip to main content

 Yeah, The Terminator is "for adults," and Disney princesses are "for kids," but I don't think it's a loose comparison.
 In my experience adults are in many ways more likely to distort the intended readings of their pop media artifacts, especially with something like The Terminator.
 When people think of that movie, they don't think of the love story at its heart.
 They don't think of its treatise on the worth of human life.
 They think of Arnold Schwarzenegger machine gunning the police station and how awesome it was.
 If we really want to start running formal censuses on the ways audiences are abusing or misreading pop culture, there are perhaps better starting points to this conversation than Disney Princesses.

 The weight of the pushback against Disney Princesses tends to hinge on a supposition that romance is the only thing these girls think about, but how accurate is this assessment?
 Romance typically happens for the princesses, but it's assuming a lot to say that all of their dreams--or even most of their dreams--revolve around a big handsome man.
-To give ourselves a proper framework, let's quickly scan through the princesses--let's just say those who have been part of the line since its inception in 2000--and verify which of their goals and wants actually revolved around true love.
+To give ourselves a proper framework, let's quickly scan through the princesses--let's just say those who have been part of the line since its inception--and verify which of their goals and wants actually revolved around true love.

 Snow White: starts the film singing about the one she loves finding her, check.
 Cinderella: this one tends to trip people up, but her interest is in the act of dreaming itself--even the possibility of her going to the ball is framed more as her getting a night out, and the movie is halfway over before she even mentions the prince, pass.
 Aurora: sings about someone bringing a love song to her, check.
 Ariel: borderline, her first stated desires are exclusively about wanting to live among the humans, but it is after she falls in love with one that she finally puts these dreams in motion.
 Again, borderline, but we'll be generous and say, check.
-Belle: sings about wanting more than this provincial life and then proceeds to reject a demeaning courtship, pass.
-Jasmine: again, dismisses multiple unworthy suitors and is more concerned about her autonomy as a woman in a patriarchal system, pass.
-Pocahontas: yet another princess who spends more time exploring than dating, pass.
-Mulan: her focus is on having a healthy self-image and she is in fact traumatized by her society's efforts to tailor her into an appealing bride, hard pass.

 Even if we are going to accept Orenstein's claim that singing love songs equates depending on a man, the chances of your daughter's favorite princess landing one of the romantic ones is less than heads or tails.
 And again, this is not counting the half-dozen princesses added to the line in the time since, which would bring that ratio down even further.

 But this argument still rubs me wrong because even in their earliest, most romantic, iteration, the Disney princesses were never blank ornaments for their male love interests to collect.
 They were the emotional cores of their respective films.
 We experience the story through their hopes and fears without the mediation of a male lead to legitimize their stories.
-On that note, I'm also not bothered by how the early princes themselves had little characterization and behaved like little more than accessories to the stories of the princesses, a fact of reality that has more to do with the limits of animation at the time than whether or not Disney understood how relationships worked.

 In the case of Snow White especially, the non-presence of The Prince actually works against that line about the princess having no identity outside her man.
 The fact that The Prince is absent for much of the story means that Snow White spends most of her film developing and interacting in a system independent of any love object.
 She sings a couple of songs about a guy?
 Well, she also has a few numbers that aren’t.
 You could say she was thinking about her prince, but there are also more pressing matters on her mind (re: how am I going to survive in this dark new world where my stepmother is trying to kill me, and are these seven little fools going to wash their hands for dinner or what?) that she is more actively responding to.